Wasssssss/COMP4331-project/README.md

 1. handle duplicate values
 2. handle missing values

-# Requirement:
+# Requirement
 no activity @log_train.csv in past 10 days --> may drop the course

-# Data to classifiers:
+# Data to classifiers
 date.csv
 - course id
 - to: 10 days after the date have no related records in log_train => this is a dropout